orhaimwerthaim/AOS-OtherSystems-ROSPlanExperimentRDDL/discussionOnExtendingROSPlan.md

 #### Knowledge Base (KB):
 Is used to maintain the domain and current state in a PDDL format.
 Additionally, it contains services to update and query the KB.
-The extending team, in their work, decided to maintain the KB format as PDDL (-like); it was done to be backward compatible for applications already using ROSPlan.
+The extending team, in their work, decided to maintain the KB in a PDDL(-like) format; it was done to be backward compatible for applications already using ROSPlan.

 The RDDL (domain and instance) description is translated to PDDL.
-The translation partially supports RDDL features since RDDL is richer than PDDL.
-Users can query and update the KB as if it is written in PDDL.
+And the users can query and update the KB as if it is written in PDDL.
+* The translation partially supports RDDL features since RDDL is richer than PDDL.
-* I think it adds complexity to users who describe their problem in RDDL but query and manipulate in PDDL.
+* I think it adds complexity to users who describe their problem in RDDL but query and manipulate the KB using PDDL.

 #### Problem Interface:
 His job is to generate 'problem.pddl' files by the current KB state.
 They extended this component so it can also generate 'instance.rddl' files.
 This additional capability allows the use of deterministic PDDL planners next to probabilistic planners, regardless of how the original problem was described (PDDL or RDDL).